elemental/Elemental/include/elemental/convex/README.md

 ### `include/elemental/convex/`

+- `decl.hpp`: include all declarations of convex opt. related routines
+- `impl.hpp`: include all implementations of convex opt. related routines

 This folder contains a few utilities for convex optimization; the only nontrivial one is for Singular Value soft-Thresholding (SVT).